hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ As user

-__Special Rules:__ +1 Enemy Armor Save
+__Special Rules:__ +1 Enemy Armour Save

-__+1 Enemy Armor Save:__ Daggers are not the best weapons to use for penetrating an enemy model’s armor.
-An enemy wounded by a dagger gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.
+__+1 Enemy Armour Save:__ Daggers are not the best weapons to use for penetrating an enemy model’s armour.
+An enemy wounded by a dagger gains a +1 bonus to his armour save, and a 6+ armour save if he has none normally.

 \page